ibm-cloud-docs/discovery/using.md

 ![Example aggregation query structure](images/aggregation_structure.png)

-This example aggregation will find all of the `concepts` in your collection.
+This example aggregation finds all of the `concepts` in your collection.
 The delimiter in this query is `.` and the operator is `()`, see [Query operators](/docs/discovery?topic=discovery-query-operators) to learn about other operators available in the {{site.data.keyword.discoveryshort}} Query Language.

 ### Example aggregation queries